Free WhatsApp API Masterclass: A 60 Minute Crash Coursess Enroll Now

 4. Has WhatsApp encryption ever been hacked?

+No. WhatsApp’s end-to-end encryption has never been broken.
 Past problems came from spyware on phones or fake WhatsApp apps, not from WhatsApp’s encryption.

 5. Is WhatsApp safe for business communication?